buildo/book/product_management/dev_workflow.md

 * it's **not directly relevant to the PM**
 * typically, the DEV will **fix it right away**

+The PM will not see "internal issues" in Trello.

+### A note for PMs...

+At times DEVs open issues in GitHub and don't put the label `internal`.
+This happens because GitHub is right there, it's quick and easy to open issues, and it happens that someone opens an issue instead of a card.

-The PM will still see all the "internal issues" in Trello under the "github PM buffer" column.
-For each new internal issue, a card will appear there.
-The PM should:
+These issues (without the label `internal`) will appear in a special column in Trello called "github PM buffer".
+For each new card in this column, the PM should evaluate:

-1. if the issue is truly internal => archive the card
+1. if the issue was internal and the DEV forgot to add the label => go to GitHub and add the label `internal`, the card will be automatically archived
-2. if the issue should have started as a request or bug report => move the card to the right column, and remove the `internal` label in GitHub
+2. if the issue should have started as a request or bug report => move the card to the right column and start tracking correctly